manumerous/vpselector/README.md

 ![ezgif com-gif-maker(1)](https://github.com/manumerous/visual-pandas-curator/assets/18735094/b5ebbb99-d2f7-4901-b101-cbeed6c230aa)

-## Install dependencies
+## Install

-Install the dependencies from the top-level project folder using:
+Install the package from the top-level project folder using:

 ```bash
 pip install .
 ```

-## Include in your project
+## Use in your project

-To include the vpselector in your project you can import it using `import vpselector`.
+Then simply import it using `import vpselector`.
 Then simply use:

 - If your project does not contain a pyqt application: `select_visual_data(data : pd.DataFrame, plot_config : dict)`